mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 Now you will see that the error actually comes from our ```import``` statement in ```app.js```.
 So what is going on here?

 # Module Loaders
 As we discussed at the beginning of this chapter, before ES2015 there was no support for modules in the JavaScript language.
 Instead, several tools had emerged that added this sort of functionality to the language.
-Babel can actually transpile to most of those solutions but by default it transpiles to the CommonJS model (also used by Node.js), which is where the ```require``` comes from: it transpiles our ```import``` statement into a the following:
+Babel can actually transpile to most of those solutions but by default it transpiles to the CommonJS model (also used by Node.js), which is where the ```require``` comes from: it transpiles our ```import``` statement into the following:

 ```JavaScript
 var _sayHello = require('lib/sayHello');